BondingHealth/documentation/README.md

 Our educational content is split between two different types of audio content.

 1. Users will listen to 30 second audio that is used to provide them with guidance.
 2. Users will listen to a guided exercise that includes our 7 motivational enhancement questions.
-For more details [see below in ## Data variables](#data-variables).
+For more details [see below in variables](#data-variables).

 [Our exercises can be seen here](README-exercises.md)